zirne/meeting-bingo/README.md

 # TODO
 On the TODO-list is the following things(in no particular order):

+Move functions to separate .js files and do some refactoring.

 Including relevant jQuery UI resources to reduce 404 requests to server.

 Selecting elements from the pre-defined list to exclude from bingo board creation.